Disable or modify automated backups for your Android app

 <exclude domain="database" path="mceInappMessages.sqlite"/>

-For more information about including and excluding files from backup, see Android's information regarding files that are backed up here.
+For more information about including and excluding files from backup, see Back up user data with Auto Backup in the Android Developer Help Center.